nformant1/aggUTXO/README.md

 Process finished with exit code 0
 ```
 Link to the transaction: https://chain.so/tx/DOGETEST/cb2e93704e1bdd902fba4d1acfc954f7d6602573a8a841243af85fca59f52e83

 No Guarantees or Warranties.
 Use at own risk!

+# aggUTXO
+Add 100 outputs to one input

+You must change in main.py your RPC user and password and maybe further stuff from your dogecoin.conf

+Also make sure to add your address into the variable aggAddress in line 49.

+No Guarantees or Warranties.
+Use at own risk!